General Park Rules

 The Parks and Recreation Department reminds everyone of the following rules which apply to the use of City park facilities.

-- Comfort stations are open from April 1 to Oct.
+- Comfort stations are open from April 1 - Oct.
 31.

 - Motorized vehicles are only allowed on paved roads and parking areas.
 The speed limit is 15 MPH.
 No vehicles allowed on walking paths.